erlemaido/data-engineering-project-2024/README.md

 2. Access Airflow: Navigate to http://localhost:8080.
 Log in with the default credentials (airflow/airflow).
 3. Trigger the DAG manually or wait for their schedules to execute:
    * process_monthly_financial_data_dag for processing financial, general and tax data.
    * aggregate_audit_data_dag for aggregating audit data (Works only with Mac!
-Couldn't get spark-submit work on Windows.)
+Couldn't get spark-submit to work on Windows.)
 4. Access Streamlit: Navigate to [http://localhost:8501](http://localhost:8501/) to explore dashboards, data visualizations and ML outputs.
-No credentials needed
+No credentials needed.

 ### Verifying Outputs